 “Cloud” and “Cloud Computing” are common buzzwords these days.
 Whether we, as consumers, truly understand the meaning or extent and implications of these terms remain to be sussed out another day.
-Regardless, cloud computing and its related services are very much of our lives on a daily basis.
+Regardless, cloud computing and its related services are very much part of our lives on a daily basis.
 Take the very basic – email, probably the earliest form of cloud computing, even before the term was invented.
 One company that’s taking cloud and cloud services to a new level is Yes, one of Malaysia’s leading 4G providers.

 Yes was the first telco to add a mobile number to the desktop, back in November 2010, offering a true cloud-based address book and also concurrent device usage, thanks to its unique Yes ID.